Updated July 21, 2023

-This is a defense mechanism ploy taken by the business which is looming under a potential hostile takeover.
-This is also termed as shareholder right plan wherein the value of the shares are made to reach at an undesirable level and in turn allows the target company to make itself look undesirable to the acquiring business.
-It makes the acquiring business to negotiate terms with the target business rather than initiating a force hostile takeover on the target business.
+This is a defense mechanism taken by the business, looming under a potential hostile takeover.
+This is also termed a shareholder right plan wherein the value of the shares is made to reach an undesirable level, allowing the target company to make itself look unpleasant to the acquiring business.
+It makes the acquiring firm negotiate terms with the target business rather than initiating a force hostile takeover of the target business.

-A hostile takeover can be regarded as the event wherein the target company has rejected the offer of the acquiring business towards a potential takeover by it but the acquiring company still continues to make an attempt to take control of the target business without the consent of the board of directors of the target business.
+A hostile takeover can be regarded as the event wherein the target company has rejected the offer of the acquiring business towards a potential takeover by it.
+Still, the acquiring company continues to attempt to take control of the target business without the consent of the board of directors of the target business.

-The poison pills are initiated keeping in view and safeguarding the rights of the minority shareholders.
-It is also initiated to prevent the imminent changes in the management structure of the business.
-At times, the target company initiates the process of a poison pill to negotiate better and favourable terms towards the acquisition.
+The poison pills are initiated, keeping in view and safeguarding the rights of the minority shareholders.
+It is also undertaken to prevent imminent changes in the business’s management structure.
+At times, the target company initiates the process of a poison pill to negotiate better and more favorable terms for the acquisition.

 The poison pills are initiated as per the approvals of the board.
-The target business adopts strategies that ensures the cost of the acquisition are appreciated.
-In such a scenario, existing stockholders are allowed to buy additional shares at a price that is at discount thereby resulting in a dilution of ownership for the hostile entity.
+The target business adopts strategies that ensure the acquisition cost is appreciated.
+In such a scenario, existing stockholders are allowed to buy additional shares at a price that is at a discount, thereby resulting in a dilution of ownership for the hostile entity.

 Example of Poison Pills

-One of the most prime example of poison pills is that of Gain Capital holdings Inc. In the year 2013, FXCM Inc attempted to acquire Gain Capital wherein the target business Gain Capital initiated the poison pill.
+One prime example of poison pills is that of Gain Capital Holdings Inc. In 2013, FXCM Inc attempted to acquire Gain Capital, wherein the target business initiated the poison pill.
 It executed a shareholder right plan that allowed the existing shareholders to purchase 1/100th stock of the preferred stock series.
-The target business decided that it would distribute these rights as dividends to the common shareholders.
+The target business decided to distribute these rights as dividends to the common shareholders.

 Types of Poison Pills

 There are two broad types of Poison pills.
-It can be classified as the flip-in poison pills and flip-over poison pills.
+They can be classified as flip-in poison pills and flip-over poison pills.

 1. Flip-in Poison Pills

-- The flip-in poison pills enable the existing shareholders excluding acquirer to make purchase of shares at a discounted price.
-The purchase of discounted shares allows the shareholders to make an instant profit and simultaneously it dilutes the holdings of limited number of shares that were bought by the acquiring company.
+- The flip-in poison pills enable the existing shareholders, excluding the acquirer, to make purchases of shares at a discounted price.
+The purchase of discounted shares allows the shareholders to make an instant profit and simultaneously dilutes the holdings of restricted shares that the acquiring company bought.

 - Before the takeover is initiated, these rights to buy additional shares are given to the shareholders.
-When the acquirer buys above the threshold limit, these rights gets activated.
-The company’s charter and bylaws document such flip-in poison pill plan and could be accessed easily on public domains.
+Then the acquirer buys above the threshold limit; these rights get activated.
+The company’s charter and bylaws document such flip-in poison pill plans and could be accessed easily on public domains.

 2. Flip-Over Poison Pills

-- The flip-over poison pills strategy enables the existing shareholders of the target company to buy the stocks of the acquiring business at a discounted rate provided the acquiring business is able to make a successful takeover.
-This makes acquirer to stop the activity of takeover as it could cause a potential dilution of holdings post acquisition event.
+- The flip-over poison pills strategy enables the existing shareholders of the target company to buy the stocks of the acquiring business at a discounted rate, provided the acquiring firm can make a successful takeover.
+This makes the acquirer stop the takeover activity as it could cause a potential dilution of holdings post-acquisition event.

-- There are other variants of poison pills such as golden handcuffs, Voting plans, preferred stock plans and lastly voting plans.
-The golden handcuffs are nothing but employee stock option schemes that are given to the employees who meet specific performance metric.
+- There are other variants of poison pills such as golden handcuffs, Voting plans, preferred stock plans, and voting plans.
+The golden handcuffs are only stock option schemes for employees with specific performance metrics.
 The stock options are active once there is an attempt of unsolicited takeover.
-In the voting plan mechanisms, though the acquirer has largest number of shares, but the holder of preferred stocks is vested with superior voting rights making the takeover unattractive.
+In the voting plan mechanisms, though the acquirer has the most significant number of shares, the holder of preferred stocks is vested with special voting rights making the takeover unattractive.

 Reasons for Poison Pills

-The poison pills are normally performed to increase the cost pertaining to the hostile acquisitions.
+It is usually performed to increase the cost of hostile acquisitions.
 There are broad motives to initiate such a corporate action.
 The first motive is to completely stop or deter the efforts of the acquiring business to press a hostile takeover over the target business.
-Secondly, it is initiated to safeguard the interests of the minority shareholders itself.
-Lastly, the target company is playing the game of “hard to get” wherein it shows that it does not wants to be acquired but at the same time it wants to initiate favourable terms towards such as acquisitions.
+Secondly, it is initiated to safeguard the minority shareholders’ interests.
+Lastly, the target company is playing the game of “hard to get,” wherein it shows that it does not want to be acquired, but at the same time, it intends to initiate favorable terms towards such acquisitions.

 Advantages and Limitations

-Here we discuss the advantages and limitations are given below:
+Here we discuss the advantages and limitations given below: